-Support should be given to facilitate the use of slate waste and CD&EW for aggregates where this is environmentally acceptable.
-This includes assisting efforts made to exploit and transport material from areas outside the National Park such as Blaenau Ffestiniog.
+Support should be given to facilitate the use of slate waste for aggregates where this is environmentally acceptable.
+This includes assisting efforts made to exploit and transport material from areas outside the National Park such as Blaenau Ffestiniog, especially where this can be achieved by rail.